Tradeoffs and Comparison Complexity: Experimental Evidence

 Results for lotteries are presented in Figure \ref{fig:pwf_experiment}.
-The probability weighting function implied by certainty equivalents follows the familiar pattern of overweighting small probabilities and underweighting large probabilities.
-Consistent with the model's predictions, the pattern \textit{reverses} for probability equivalents.
-Here, small probabilities are instead \textit{underweighted}, and large probabilities are \textit{overweighted}.\footnote{These results are consistent with \cite{bouchouicha_choice_2023}, who find similar patterns in probability equivalents, although their data does not extend to the range of normalized certain payments for which we find that subjects appear risk-seeking $(w_c/\overline{w}\geq 0.89)$.}\\
+Certainty equivalents follow the standard pattern: risk-averse over low probabilities and risk-seeking over high probabilities.
+Consistent with model predictions, the pattern \textit{reverses} for probability equivalents.
+Relative to certainty equivalents, probability equivalents are more risk-averse over low probabilities, and more risk-seeking over high probabilities.\footnote{These results are consistent with \citet{feldman_certain_2024}, who find similar patterns in an expert sample of commercial agricultural producers.}\\